 Alcohol in excess can have negative effects on bones, muscles, and joints in a few different ways:

 Vitamin and mineral absorption

-Heavy drinking negatively impacts bone health because it affects nutrient absorption, says Scott Boden, MD, a professor of orthopedic surgery at Emory University School of Medicine and director of the Emory Orthopaedics & Spine Center in Atlanta, Georgia.
+Heavy drinking negatively impacts bone health because it affects nutrient absorption, says Scott Boden, MD, Professor of Orthopedic Surgery at Emory University School of Medicine and Director of the Emory Orthopaedics & Spine Center in Atlanta, Georgia.

 Alcohol consumption impacts how the body absorbs calcium and vitamin D, both of which are critical for healthy bone development.
 “Alcohol can decrease the absorption of calcium via the intestine, or it can have effects on the pancreas and vitamin D metabolism, which can impact bone density,” says Dr. Boden.

 When alcohol disrupts vitamin D and its ability to help the body absorb calcium, it impacts your body’s ability to build strong bones and overall bone density, putting you at a higher risk for fractures after falls.

 Research finds that chronic heavy drinking can cause hormone deficiencies in men and women.
 Men with alcoholism may produce less testosterone, a hormone linked to the production of osteoblasts (cells that stimulate bone formation).
 In women, overconsumption of alcohol can decrease estrogen, which can negatively impact bone density, says Dr. Boden.
 Estrogen can inhibit bone breakdown and may stimulate bone formation.
 That’s why a decrease in estrogen during menopause is associated with bone loss.